jonathanpberger/port-of-call/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/port_of_call.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jpb/port-of-call.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+### Disclaimer

+This software is provided for educational and informational purposes only.
+The author(s) take no responsibility for any conflicts, errors, or system issues that may arise from using this software.
+Users are advised to thoroughly test this software in a controlled environment before deploying it in production settings.
+See the [LICENSE.txt](LICENSE.txt) file for the complete disclaimer.